-Is the Accelerated BSN Program Right for Me?
+Is this Accelerated Nursing Program Right for Me?

-You will use an online learning platform to complete your coursework and have direct access to your professors and fellow students.
+You will use an online learning platform to complete your nursing courses and have direct access to your professors and fellow students.
 All coursework is done entirely online except for your clinicals and two on-campus residencies that will take place on Elmhurst University’s campus, located just west of Chicago.

 Your enrollment advisor will help you determine which prerequisites you need before you can start the online ABSN program.
 If you haven’t earned credit for these courses prior to your start date, your enrollment advisor will help you with next steps.
-You will need 25 credit hours of prerequisites in these courses, and you must have earned a 2.8 GPA average within these prerequisite courses:
+You will need 25 credit hours of prerequisites courses, and you must have earned a "C" or better within these prerequisite courses: